Nikyaer/EvilSnowQueen/README.txt

 **********************************************

 This project is considered complete
-We're in Alpha state for a month to find bugs, balance issues, and anything to improve experience/performance
+We're in Beta until optimization is complete.

+Please open a GitHub issue for:
+    -balance issues
+    -bugs
+    -anything to improve experience/performance

 	___________________
       > > C R E A T O R S < <